 While you are still your son/daughter’s parent, your child is taking an important step in his/her own life.
 This does not mean that your son/daughter will not be connected to you but rather that he/she is growing in his/her own independence and needs your support, which at this time in your child’s life may look like allowing more room for your son/daughter to make some of his/her own decisions.
 We encourage you to recall your own journey into adulthood to be reminded of how we all sometimes need a little space to start becoming our own person and then to keep that in mind when thinking of ways to help your college student become the successful adult you know he/she can and will be.
 Some parents have shared that it is helpful to check in with themselves about how much they are helping their child mature into an adult versus keeping him/her positioned in the “child” role.

 While all students need time to settle into college, as a parent you may notice certain signs that indicate your son/daughter could benefit from the services offered at our Counseling Center.
 Some signs to keep an eye out for are: mood fluctuation more than usual, seeming more down more often, usual coping strategies not helping the way they used to, and significant changes in behavior.
 If you notice these signs, we encourage you to check in with your son/daughter.
-And if your child seems like he/she could benefit from additional support, you can contact the Counseling Center, which you can learn more about below and from checking out our Frequently Asked Questions.
+And if your child seems like he/she could benefit from additional support, you can contact the Counseling Center.

 An Important Resource for Your Son/Daughter—the Counseling Center